 “I don’t steal because it’s wrong”.
 This is a limiting belief, in that it keeps you from doing something.
 In this case the limitation is good because it keeps you from doing something wrong.

 More importantly, you don’t steal anything because it trains your brain to become someone you don’t want to be.
-Study after study shows that X begets more of X and bigger X’s.
+Study after study shows that behavior X begets more of X and bigger X’s.

 Make sense?